Getting help

 Limitations

-There are a few limitations on the scheduling values that cards can take.
+When using SM-2, there are a few limitations on the scheduling values that cards can take.
 Eases will never be decreased below 130%; SuperMemo’s research has shown that eases below 130% tend to result in cards becoming due more often than is useful and annoying users.
 Intervals will never be increased beyond the value of maximum interval.
 Finally, all new intervals (except Again) will always be at least one day longer than the previous interval.

 Why doesn’t Anki use SuperMemo’s latest algorithm?

 The simple answer is that SuperMemo’s latest algorithm is proprietary, and requires licensing.
 As Anki is an open source application, it can only make use of algorithms that have been made freely available, such as FSRS.
-Preliminary tests seem to indicate FSRS is roughly on par with SM17.
+Preliminary tests seem to indicate FSRS is roughly on par with SM-17.

 AnkiWeb account removal